FODeveloper/face-encoding-server/README.md

 7.  if there are many persons, or none in the image, the server will return
 ```
 {
-  'result': 'none or several faces in the input images'
+  'result': 'none or several faces in the input image'
 }
 ```